eminga/cldraw/README.md

 These regulations lead to non-uniform probabilities regarding the outcome of the draw.

 ## Europa League Version
 There is also a version for the round of 32 of the UEFA Europa League.
-In contrast to the CL version, the EL version includes precomputed probabilities as a local computation would take too long (25 minutes, 4.5 GB RAM on my PC).
-After the 5th team is drawn, the remaining probabilities are computed locally which can take up to 30 seconds and might not work at all on old mobile devices.
+In contrast to the CL version, the EL version includes precomputed probabilities as a local computation would take too long (3 minutes, 800 MB RAM on my PC).
+After the 7th team is drawn, the remaining probabilities are computed locally which can take up to 30 seconds on old mobile devices.

 Try it: https://eminga.github.io/cldraw/el.html